carlavil/Getting-and-Clearning-Data-Course-Project/CodeBook.md

 #Variables:
 1. activity - activity being performed
 2. subject - subject preforming the activity
-3. - 68) mean and standard deviation for each reading:
+3. (to 68) mean and standard deviation for each reading:

 - tBodyAcc-XYZ
 - tGravityAcc-XYZ